RamonZwaan/metapepview/README.md

 # Description
-MetaPepView (Beta) is a metaproteomics dashboard designed for visualizing taxonomic composition and expressed functions from microbial community data, as well as analyzing the performance of metaproteomics experiments.
+MetaPepView (Beta) is a metaproteomics dashboard designed for visualizing the taxonomic composition and expressed enzymatic or metabolic functions from microbial community data, as well as evaluating the performance of metaproteomics experiments.
 This beta version features a user-friendly, web-based interface that can be run locally on desktop PCs.
 It enables users to compare results from database searches and de novo annotations while evaluating the quality and coverage of reference databases.
 Feedback and contributions are welcome as we continue to enhance MetaPepView.
 Contact: r.vanderzwaan@tudelft.nl

 Main features of the dashboard include: